 Amoeboid cells change shape to protrude from part of the cell, and it almost functions like afoot.
 The rest of the cell will go in the direction of the protrusion.
 This type of movement is known as an amoeboid movement.

 Amoeboid cells can also carry out a process known as phagocytosis, which means eating or ingesting other cells.

 Amoeboid cells achieve phagocytosis by using pseudopods to surround and engulf other cells.
 Once the cells are destroyed, they are digested by the amoeboid cells.

 The constant change in shape makes amoeboid cells asymmetric.
 This means that they do not show any symmetry at all.

 Examples of amoeboid cells

 So now you know what amoeboid cells are, but you may be trying to figure out which cells are classified as amoeboid cells.
-Well, there are some who are working to defend your body right now.
+Well, some are working to defend your body right now.

-We all have white blood cells in our bodies that are amoeboid cells.
-Macrophages, the white blood cells that use phagocytosis to rid the body of foreign cells, are amoeboid cells.
+We all have white blood cells in our bodies that are amoeboid.
+Macrophages, the white blood cells that use phagocytosis to rid the body of foreign cells, are amoeboid.